EthanEFung/Interview-Aggregate/fortune_500_company_1/pillFinder/README.md

 Given a list of medication names and a search query, render a filtered list of medications that match the search query.
 For example given the following inputs:
-- [ACETAMINOPHEN,
+- [ACETAMINOPHEN, ADDERALL, ALPRAZOLAM,AMITRIPTYLINE, AMLODIPINE, AMOXICILLIN, ATIVAN, ATORVASTATIN]
-ADDERALL,
-ALPRAZOLAM,
-AMITRIPTYLINE,
-AMLODIPINE,
-AMOXICILLIN,
-ATIVAN,
-ATORVASTATIN]
 - AM

 render the following:
 AMITRIPTYLINE,
 AMLODIPINE,
 AMOXICILLIN